thanasxda/linux/README.md

 ====================
 modded fork of torvalds dev git. auto install - use "MENU.sh".
+ONLY USE MASTER BRANCH - will contain latest changes.

 **copy & paste underneath line in console to start:**